 Possible Future Scenarios

-Based on all past periods of massive monetary supply inflation like this, it’s very likely the US will eventually reach a point where the bubble pops and there’s a stock market crash.
+Based on all past periods of massive monetary supply inflation, the US will likely reach a point where the bubble pops and the stock market crashes.

 Pre-Crash Strategy